sweetpastel/.github/README.md

-# About
+# README

-This still in work in progress
+A profile readme